isaactlevine/plurality-map/👤 People/Saffron Huang.md

 | [[Collective Intelligence Project]] | Co-Founder, Research Director               |

 ### Works On
-Saffron Huang is a technologist, researcher and writer working on collective intellegence and AI governance.
+Saffron Huang is a technologist, researcher and writer working on collective intelligence and AI governance.

 - [[Collective Intelligence]]
 - [[Plurality]]